Prepare for a career as a paralegal or legal assistant

 - Criminal Law and Procedure, An Overview, 4th edition, West Legal Studies, Author: Bacigal, 2014, ISBN: 1133591887 ($225)

-- The Fall 2015 program begins August 31, 2015 and takes less than one year to complete.
-Register now!
+- The next offering of this program is planned for Fall 2016 and takes less than one year to complete.

 Fall 2015 schedule